Ariel view of solar panels

 BEFORE THE PUBLIC SERVICE COMMISSION OF MARYLAND

-NOTICE OF INITIAL PUBLIC COMMENT HEARING
+NOTICE OF SECOND PUBLIC COMMENT HEARING

-If any member of the public would like to participate in the hearing, they may sign up through the Public Service Commission of Maryland’s website https://www.psc.state.md.us/ by Friday, February 13, 2026.
-Under the “Featured Topics” section on the right side of the website, take the following steps: click on Public Comment Hearing Sign up; click on Case No. 9816; click on February 17, 2026; select 6:30 pm. and click on “next”; and enter your name and email address and click “Schedule Event.”
-You will receive a zoom link once you have completed the sign-up process.
-Otherwise, barring technical difficulties, a recording will be available on the Public Utility Law Judge Division’s YouTube Channel, https://www.youtube.com/channel/UCYK5mu0UMAUOqSQowRq2TIQ/.
+If any member of the public is unable to attend in-person but would like to participate virtually, you may sign up through the Public Service Commission of Maryland’s (“the Commission’s”) website: psc.maryland.gov by Thursday, June 18, 2026.
+Under the section titled “Comment on a Case,” click the link for “Learn More.”
+On the right side of the page, take the following steps: click on “Speak at a Public Comment Hearing”; click on Case No. 9826; click on June 22, 2026; select 7:00 p.m. and click on “Next”; and enter your name and email address and click “Schedule Event.”
+You will receive a zoom link for the meeting once you have completed the sign-up process.
+Barring technical difficulties, the public hearing may be viewed on the Public Utility Law Judge Division’s YouTube Channel, https://www.youtube.com/channel/UCYK5mu0UMAUOqSQowRq2TIQ/.